Josephhtoo/EGL314-Team-B-Project-Space/README.md

 ![ALT](images/Drum.jpg)
 These are the Midi keyboard and drum user interfaces for the user to play on .
 * The MIDI `eth0` interfaces is powered and controlled by a Arduino Leonardo micro-controller
 * The wires are connected from the Arduino to the aluminium tape which is use as a conductive sensors for the users to touch.
-When they touch, it will register the desired tunes for the respective instruments.
+When they touch, it will register the desired tunes for the respective instruments, which will be played.
 ## Audio Visual
 ![ALT](images/AudioVisual.jpg)
 Here is a photo of a audio visual response from wallpaper engine which is being translated from the musical notes that are being played by the user

 ![Alt](images/MIDIcode.jpg)
-This is the program for the MIDI instruments which is used to programmed the tunes and melody from the help with **Reaper software**.
+This is the program for the MIDI instruments which is used to programmed the tunes and melody with the help of **Reaper software**.

 ## Fixtures and Devices